- Overview

 END

-In Java and Android, we recommend always declaring internal procedures in the scope of the procedure itself..
-Thus, if undeclared variables are used, compilation errors will be displayed. - Allow "[% %]" in channels:
+In Java and Android, it is recommended to always declare internal procedures in the scope of the procedure itself.
+Thus, the use of undeclared variables will raise compilation errors. - Allow "[% %]" in strings:

-This option allows the direct input of a variable name in a character string (also called "dynamic string construction").
+This option allows you to directly use a variable name in a string (also referred to as "dynamic string construction").
 To do so, use the following syntax: For example:

 IF YesNo(Yes, "Do you confirm the creation of customer [%sCustomerName%]") = No THEN